 About early signs of autism

 Early signs of autism are listed below.
 Some children have many early signs, whereas others have only a few.
-The number of signs varies according to children’s ages and stages of development.
+The number of signs can vary according to children’s ages and stages of development.

 Sometimes early signs of autism change over time or become clearer as children get older.